skyjay1/word_chain/DEVLOG.md

 - Checked the Redis++ [Issues](https://github.com/sewenew/redis-plus-plus/issues) page
   - Issue [216](https://github.com/sewenew/redis-plus-plus/issues/216) which links to Issue [183](https://github.com/sewenew/redis-plus-plus/issues/183) says something about TLS certificates, I can't tell if that applies here, especially since the "failed to connect" error happens for both local and remote servers
+  - Issue [69](https://github.com/sewenew/redis-plus-plus/issues/69) mentions a 2020 update that allowed Redis++ to connect with username and password, which is what I'm trying to do.
+It mentions something about Redis ACL.